Splitting, Splicing and Projection in BPD Personalities

 undersatisfying, tormenting, painful relationship??

-an old saying, that water seeks its own level, and we are in fact,
+old sayings, that water seeks its own level, and birds of a feather

-attracted to people who precisely match our own
+who precisely match our own level of emotional

 you have an iPhone, iPad or iPod this app will let you hear